iamdominic2/Procedural-Penance-ASCII-type-Roguelike-/README.md

 v1.2: Made equipped items have E symbol, made inventory displayed at all times instead of only when open, fixed 1 typo

 v1.3: Can now scroll text with P/L or mouse wheel & Now start facing down

+Again, note that I only documented post-implementation to ensure full accuracy with the final balanced numbers and code as I might forget to change things here along the way.

+Project ID = 873659659